 The Prehistoric Park not only replaced an existing playground on the property, which was demolished upon completion of the new park, but also was conceived of, designed, and built with an eye towards its educational value.
 The playground was created to foster children’s interest in prehistoric animals, conservation, and archaeology through its fun and interactive play structures, decorations, and fossil dig sites.

 On March 25, 2013, prior to the bid opening date, the Hudson-Essex-Passaic Soil Conservation District had certified the soil erosion and sediment control plan for the project.
-The certification sent to the County, which was valid for three-and-one-half years from the date of issuance, was subject to certain requirements involving future construction activities, inspections, and landscaping services.
+The certification sent to the County, which was valid for three and a half years from the date of issuance, was subject to certain requirements involving future construction activities, inspections, and landscaping services.
 Once TSG was appointed as the contractor for the project, all work performed by TSG and its subcontractors was governed by those conditions.

 TSG began construction on the project in May 2013, at the same time it also began working on the Treetop Adventure Course, which was being built adjacent to the Turtle Back Zoo.
 The general congestion and bustling activity near the site were a hindrance at times to the construction process.
 TSG quickly learned that the narrow roads and access road were frequently blocked, as well as that, once the zoo opened on a daily basis, zoo visitors’ parked cars caused difficulties with deliveries.
 As a result, whenever any materials, such as retaining wall blocks and stones, were delivered, TSG had to ensure that they would arrive before 7:30 a.m. or after the zoo closed in the evening.